sframe-wg/sframe/draft-ietf-sframe-enc.md

 that would need to be overcome.

-As discussed in {{application-context}}, there are two natural patterns for integrating SFrame into an application, applying SFrame per-frame or per-packet.
+As discussed in {{application-context}}, there are two natural patterns for integrating SFrame into an application: applying SFrame per-frame or per-packet.
 In RTP-based applications, applying SFrame per-packet means that the payload of each RTP packet will be an SFrame ciphertext, starting with an SFrame Header, as shown in {{sframe-packet}}.
 Applying SFrame per-frame means that different